 North Korea has once again earned the ire of both South Korea and Japan after firing what has been reported as four ballistic missiles into the ocean off Japan’s northwest coast on Monday.
-The missile tests coincided with the joint U.S.-South Korean military exercises on the southern Korean peninsula.

 Kim Jong Un’s regime, which has been carrying out a series of nuclear and missile tests in defiance of U.N. resolutions since last year, has earlier vowed to retaliate over the joint military drills.
 Just last month, Pyongyang tested a solid-fuel rocket that it claimed to be a part of an intercontinental ballistic missile capable of reaching the United States.